By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Life coaching is a new development in the counseling, therapy, helping-person field.
-There are good life coaches out there, who can be very helpful, but finding who you need to see is the challenges.
+There are good life coaches out there, who can be very helpful, but finding who you need to see is the challenge.
 Let’s hope this post will help explain those issues.

 Coaching of all kinds has been around for a very long time.
 We are all mostly familiar with athletic coaches.
 Most have been players, grown up around the sport they coach or they have taken formal university classes in how to coach a particular sport.
-A good coach can prepare you for the Olympic trials or help you take your golf game up to a pro level.
-You do not take a weekend seminar on-line and then coach an NFL team.
+A good coach can prepare you for the Olympic trials or help you take your golf game up to a pro-level.
+You do not take a weekend seminar online and then coach an NFL team.

 Other types of coaches have grown up to meet the needs of particular people for mentoring and development.
 Executive coaches help executives plan and develop careers.
-Recovery coaches are often people who have recovered from a particular issue, substance use disorders or alcoholism.
+Recovery coaches are often people who have recovered from a particular issue, substance use disorders, or alcoholism.
 They can help take a recovering person through the journey from the land of addiction to recovery land.

 One thing we have found in the recovery field is that being in personal recovery can help make you a better coach or substance abuse counselor, but that by itself is not enough.
 Those peer coaches need more training and they need supervision.
 To be a good coach you not only need to know how to do something, play a sport or recover from drug use, you also need to know how to pass that knowledge on to the person you are trying to help.

 Why life coaches?

 Many of the current life coaches have come from the fields of psychology, especially counseling psychology to be specific, or they are from the fields of mental health, marriage and family therapist, or professional counselors.